castorini/docTTTTTquery/README.md

 ## Replicating MS MARCO Passage Retrieval Results with Anserini

-We provide instructions on how to replicate our docTTTTTquery runs with the [Anserini](https://github.com/castorini/anserini) IR toolkit, using the predicted queries provided above.
+We provide instructions on how to replicate our docTTTTTquery results for the MS MARCO passage retrieval task with the [Anserini](https://github.com/castorini/anserini) IR toolkit, using the predicted queries provided above.

 First, install Anserini (see [homepage](https://github.com/castorini/anserini) for more details):